-None of the Company's officers and directors devotes their full-time efforts to the Company.
 Certain members of the Company's board and officers of the Company also serve as officers or directors of other companies involved in natural resource exploration and development.
 Consequently, there exists the possibility that those directors and officers may be in a position of conflict.
-In particular, Ken Z. Cai and
+In particular, Ken Z. Cai is a director of and serves in management in each of the Company and Minco Gold.

-William Meyer are directors of and serve in management in each of the Company and Minco Mining.
-In addition, Matthew Kavanagh serves as Chief Financial Officer and Mark Orsmond serves as Vice President, Finance and Corporate Development with both the Company and Minco Mining.
+In addition, Garnet Clark serves as Chief Financial Officer and Dwayne Melrose serves as VP, Exploration respectively with both the Company and Minco Gold.
 Any decision made by those directors and officers will be made in accordance with their duties and obligations to deal fairly and in good faith with the Company and such other companies.
 In addition, such directors and officers will declare, and refrain from voting on, any matter in which such directors or officers may have a conflict of interest.
 Nevertheless, there remains the possibility that the best interests of the Company will not be served because its directors and officers have other commitments.